opensourcefeed/opensourcefeed.github.io/distribution-archlabs.md

 screenshots:
   ArchLabs Linux 2018.07 : "http://distroscreens.blogspot.com/2018/07/archlabs-linux-201807-screenshots.html"

-description : "ArchLabs is a rolling distribution inspired by the simplicity and look and feel of Busenlab, another operating system based on Debian with Openbox window manager"
+description : "ArchLabs is a rolling distribution inspired by the simplicity and look and feel of Bunsenlabs, another operating system based on Debian with Openbox window manager"

 ---

 **ArchLabs** is a rolling GNU/Linux distribution featuring a well tweaked Openbox window manager.
-ArchLabs is inspired and influenced by the look and feel of Busenlabs.
+ArchLabs is inspired and influenced by the look and feel of BunsenLabs.

 At the initial stages of development, ArchLabs was following the look and feel established by the Busnelabs.
-In later phases, ArchLabs developed it's own style and feel and it is longer a *fork* (at least in style) of BusenLabs.
+In later phases, ArchLabs developed it's own style and feel and it is longer a *fork* (at least in style) of BunsenLabs.

-Another difference between ArchLabs and BusenLabs is base distribution.
-BusenLabs is based on Debian *stable* release, while ArchLabs is based on Arch and follows a rolling release model.
+Another difference between ArchLabs and BunsenLabs is base distribution.
+BunsenLabs is based on Debian *stable* release, while ArchLabs is based on Arch and follows a rolling release model.